Donate Now!

 French Language Communications

 The official language of administration and instruction is English.
-However, the university’s external publications as well as some unofficial programming are available in French.
+However, the University’s external publications and some programming are available in French.

-Recognizing the importance of Francophone people and communities in Northern Ontario and at NOSM U, major announcements, media releases, and selected documents will be available in French.
-Consistent with the University’s mandate, some positions in the University may require personnel (faculty and staff) who are bilingual in English and French.
-These positions will be advertised in French as well as in English.
-An ability to communicate in French will be considered an asset in recruitment to all positions at NOSM U.
+Recognizing the importance of Francophone individuals and communities in Northern Ontario and within NOSM U, major announcements, media releases, and selected documents are made available in French.
+In alignment with the University’s mandate, certain positions at NOSM U may require bilingualism (English and French).
+These positions are advertised in both languages, and proficiency in French is considered an asset for all positions at NOSM U.